Anusha is a software developer who loves to check out cool mobile photo editing apps and utilize them to their fullest

 The Shadow control is quite interesting.
 The image used here has a dark background, and the images have some dark elements too.
 To make such elements visible, we can use a white blurred shadow.
 For that, tap Shadow, then tap Blur and move the slider to the right, say 100.
 Then tap Opacity and again, move the slider to the desired value.
 We have used 100 for a remarkably visible blurred shadow.

 Please note that these high-quality controls are also available for any custom text that you add.
 Instead of using a blurred shadow, like we have done, you could use sharp shadow to add an outline effect.
 Or use the Angle sub-control to move your shadow.

 Tap Done, add the other image and make similar adjustments.

 All you have to do now is, save your image.
 Tap the save button at the top right corner, then either save it to photos, or you could directly share on the Social Networks.

-So now you have an absolutely unique image, which features you.
+So now you have an absolutely unique image that features you.
 You can use images of your friends too.
 There are many great masks and grunge texture overlays available which can make your friends or loved ones look really scary.
 Make sure that images you begin with are high quality and overlays have an alpha channel or transparent background.
 These would normally be PNG files.
 Images which don’t have an alpha channel can be tricky to use, as their background may or may not blend with your base image.
 You can either remove the background or change the hue and tint of the image.
 You could also try using filters which Over provides.

 Hope this tutorial was helpful, if you create something which turns out to be creepy cool, then please do share.
 Again, if you face any issues, use the comments box below, and I’ll try to help as much as I can.

 © 2017 Anusha Jain